-The CR MPO, in coordination with the Metrolina Regional Partners, developed a regional travel demand model which includes parts of eight counties.
-The model incorporates the empirical data collected and projected for the base year of 2015 and the future year 2045.
+The CR MPO, in coordination with the Metrolina Regional Partners and NCDOT, has developed a regional travel demand model for the Metrolina Area, which includes parts of 12 counties.
+The model incorporates the empirical data collected and projected for the base year of 2018 and the future year 2050.
 The primary focus of the model is to identify new relationships between future land use and travel.
 Using these relationships, the existing land use has been projected into the future for deficiency analysis and development of the Highway Element of the Metropolitan Transportation Plan.

-Definitions of Capacity and Level of Service can be found in Generalized Chapters for Thoroughfare Plan Reports, Transportation Planning Branch, and NCDOT, dated 1997.
+Definitions of Capacity and Level of Service can be found in Generalized Chapters for Thoroughfare Plan Reports, Transportation Planning Division, and NCLOS, dated 1997.

 The capacity of a roadway is defined as the number of vehicles that can be reasonably processed for a given level-of-service.
 Standard capacity values have been developed by NCDOT for different types of roadway facilities.
 A capacity value depends on the cross-section, number of signals, and access points along the segment of roadway.
-The primary performance measure for congestion is the volume-to-capacity or v/c ratio.
+The primary performance measure for congestion is the volume-to- capacity or v/c ratio.
 A v/c ratio of 1 or greater indicates that the travel demand volume exceeds the available capacity of the roadway and forced flow conditions will inevitably result.